aws-samples/aws-proton-workshop-code/README.md

-## AWS Proton Sample Cloudformation and Terraform Templates
+## AWS Proton workshop - Sample Cloudformation and Terraform Templates

-This repository is a curated list of templates to use within AWS Proton that are authored for integration with [Terraform](https://www.terraform.io/).
+This repository is a curated list of templates to use within AWS Proton that are authored for integration with Cloudformation and [Terraform](https://www.terraform.io/).

 ### Registering Templates Using Template Sync